jherforth/nativevillages/FLOATING_BUILDINGS_FIX.md

 force_placement,       // Complete buildings
 ```

-### Foundation Filling: DISABLED
+### Foundation Filling: REMOVED
 **Critical:** Automated foundation filling caused floating dirt/stone artifacts in the air.
-It has been **completely disabled**.
+The entire `utils.lua` file and all foundation filling code has been **completely removed**.

-The `fill_under_house` function is now empty.
-Buildings are grounded purely through placement parameters.
+Buildings are now grounded purely through placement parameters with no callback functions.

 ## Results